 A well-lit small space is a more open, airy, and happy place.
 Plenty of lighting is important, but doesn’t always feel practical when floor and surface space is limited and precious.
 Enter mounted wall lamps.
 Wall-mounted lamps and sconces come in every design style.
 They are perfect for bedside lighting because they keep your nightstand free for books, plants, cell phone chargers, and whatever else you need to make your space personal and cozy.
 Single lights set over each nightstand or a series of lights placed over the headboard are both perfectly elegant lighting solutions.

 The bed in your small space is likely to be the focal point, so it’s important that the bedding speaks to your style and sets the mood.
-Bedding in cool, light colors will work with a similar overall palette to make a bedroom feel open and bright.
+Bedding in cool, light colors will work with a similar overall palette to make a small bedroom feel open and bright.
 Choose dark and bold accent colors within this palette to add depth and interest to the room.
 Use bedding in deeper, richer colors for a cozier feel and visual effect.
 Balance out a more saturated color scheme with soft, neutral accents.

 Small Bathroom Ideas